 In IBM, we trust

 Although IBM were most likely one of the first companies to have ever experienced and learnt from a data breach, it seems not even they can avoid a slip up every now and then.
-This week, IBM have made users aware that USB flash drives containing the initialization tool for some of their Storwize systems “contained a file that has been infected with malicious code”.
+This week, IBM have made users aware that USB flash drives containing the initialisation tool for some of their Storwize systems “contained a file that has been infected with malicious code”.
 It is not yet known how many customers may have been affected by this but IBM had been actively distributing the software unknowingly putting their own customers at risk.

 Policing data breach